 Having been raised in a tight-knit Dutch community just outside of Chicago, Van Prooyen now lives in San Antonio, TX.
 She earned a B.A. at Purdue University, an M.A. at The University of Illinois at Chicago, and an M.F.A. in Poetry at Warren Wilson College.
-Laura serves as the Managing Editor of The Cortland Review, works with Community Building Art Works, teaching free writing workshops for healthcare providers, and teaches in the Low-Residency Creative Writing MFA Program at Miami University in Ohio.
-She is launching Next Page Press, with the first title to be released October 2021.
+Laura serves as the Managing Editor of The Cortland Review, works with Community Building Art Works, teaching free online writing workshops for healthcare providers and military families, and is the founder of Next Page Press.